Improvements to the University network

 There are also further plans in place to upgrade circa 100 additional sites next year with the same high standard network.

-For more information, contact the IT Modernisation team:
+If you'd like more information, contact the IT Modernisation team: